Lin-Kyi/lin-kyi.github.io/_pages/about.md

 Hello there!
 My name is Lin, and I am currently a first-year PhD student at the Max Planck Institute for Security and Privacy (MPI-SP) under the supervision of [Dr. Asia Biega](https://asiabiega.github.io/).

-My research focus is on end user privacy in data-driven systems.
-My research methods and interests are interdisciplinary, as I seek to understand aspects of privacy and machine learning from a human-centric perspective.
+My research focus is on data privacy in machine learning applications.
 I combine my knowledge of HCI, psychology, and quantitative/qualitative methods to investigate research questions.

 Outside of direct research, I am also interested in academic outreach, specifically in expanding our ideas of what "computer science" research entails.
 If you are from the social sciences and interested in pivoting to computer science, please feel free to reach out to me and I'd be happy to chat!